-If you're a long distance runner or sprinter, I'm pretty sure you've wondered if you can become any faster.
-Well I'm here with some good news, the answer is yes.
-In this article I'll cover the benefits from running with a weighted vest and which are one the best the year, 2017.
+If you’re a long distance runner or sprinter, I’m pretty sure you’ve wondered if you can become any faster.
+Well I’m here with some good news, the answer is yes.
+In this article I’ll cover the best weighted vest for running in 2018 but also the benefits of using them.

 Using a weight vest for running and training will not only improve your endurance but also your speed.
 It’s ideal for runners wanting to improve their explosiveness and get those world record speeds.
 Are you ready to change your life?

 Weight vests for running come in many sizes, shapes and colors.
 Since you’ll be wearing the vest for longer periods of time, it’s important that you get yourself something that sits good.
 While it’s possible to use any vest, there are specific models designed for running in mind.
 But before we get into all that, let’s take a look at the benefits and if there are downsides.

 As stated above, practically any weighted vest can be used for running, but if you want maximum comfortability and performance, it’s recommended to get something specifically made for running.
 Down below you will find our favorite running weight vests.

 This is one of our favorite vests, make sure to check out our Hyper Vest Pro review, in case you’re interested in something more in-depth.
 The Hyperwear is quite expensive, but also what most people would consider as the best weighted vest for running.